Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 Bhutan is a multi-religious, multi-cultural, multi-ethnic, and multi-lingual society.
 The country held its first National Assembly elections in 2008, transitioning to a Democratic Constitutional Monarchy.

 Bhutan presented its first human rights report to the Universal Periodic Report Review Committee of the UN Human Rights Council in Geneva on December 4, 2009.
 It sought to present itself as a guarantor of human rights.
-Bhutan’s marginalized minorities protested in Geneva.
+Bhutan’s marginalized minorities, however, protested against the government’s human rights record in Geneva.

-- Bhutan received 99 recommendations when it presented its report on the human rights situation in the country to the Human Rights Council.
+- Bhutan received 99 recommendations from the Human Rights Council when it presented its report on the human rights situation in the country.
 The government accepted a majority of the recommendations.

 - Bhutan evicted over 100,000 Hindu minority and Nyingmapa Buddhists from southern and eastern Bhutan in the early 1990s.